fagostini/BioMate/docs/README.md

-# Welcome to the BioMate Documetation
+# Welcome to the BioMate

 BioMate represents a collection of scripts and utility tools for everyday processing of biological data, conveniently gathered into a single Python package.